Mounting file systems with One Zone storage classes

 Connecting from Amazon Elastic Kubernetes Service

-When mounting an Amazon EFS file system that uses One Zone storage classes from Amazon EKS, you can use the Amazon EFS
+When mounting an One Zone file system from Amazon EKS, you can use the Amazon EFS Container Storage

-installed in the Fargate stack.
-When using the Amazon EFS CSI driver with Amazon EFS One Zone storage classes,
+CSI driver is installed in the Fargate stack.
+When using the Amazon EFS CSI driver with Amazon EFS

-option when launching your pod to ensure it gets scheduled within
+launching your pod to ensure it gets scheduled within the same Availability Zone as your file

 Connecting from AWS Lambda

 You can use Amazon EFS with AWS Lambda to share data across function invocations, read large reference data files, and write function output to a persistent and shared store.
 Lambda securely connects the function instances to the Amazon EFS mount targets that are in the same Availability Zone and subnet.
-When you use Lambda with Amazon EFS file systems using EFS One Zone storage, configure your function to only launch invocations into subnets that are in the same Availability Zone as your file system.
+When you use Lambda with One Zone file systems, configure your function to only launch invocations into subnets that are in the same Availability Zone as your file system.